dabeaz/curio/docs/tutorial.rst

 combine your operation with the ``run_in_thread()`` function.
 For example::

-    from curio import run, spawn, run_server, run_in_thread
+    from curio import run, spawn, tcp_server, run_in_thread

     async def echo_client(client, addr):
         print('Connection from', addr)